gtmadureira/build-secure-gpg-key/README.md

 Your selection?
 Q
 ```
-Next we select a strong cipher, Curve 25519 or RSA 4096:
+Next we select a strong and safe curve for elliptic-curve.
+I chose the `Curve 25519`:

 ```txt
 Please select which elliptic curve you want: